By Sungard AS

 But here's the challenge: developing and implementing a disaster recovery plan requires a significant investment in cost, time, and technical expertise.

 Meanwhile, my conversation with Jason turned to DR and Disaster Recovery as a Service.
 Companies have been moving to Disaster Recovery as a Service (DRaaS) to provide the IT resiliency and business continuity they need in the event of a disaster.
-DRaaS has been gaining popularity in part due to its pay-as-you-go pricing model that can lower costs and automated virtual platforms that can minimise recovery time after a failure.
+DRaaS has been gaining popularity in part due to its pay-as-you-go pricing model that can lower costs and automated virtual platforms that can minimize recovery time after a failure.

 But what is DRaaS and how does it help companies recover in the event of a disaster?
 Put very simply, DRaaS is IT resiliency, making sure your business is back in business after a disaster.
 Guaranteed.